pixelmatix/smartmatrix-docs/SmartMatrix/docs/shieldref.md

 The SmartMatrix Shield includes multiple options for connecting the Shield to the display, using either the ribbon cable included with the display, or attaching the shield directly to the display.
 The shield included two connectors for power, to match the two main types of power cables included with these displays.

-The Shield is available for purchase from [Adafruit](https://www.adafruit.com/products/1902) and [PJRC](http://www.pjrc.com/store/smartmatrix_kit.html).
+The SmartMatrix Shield is available for purchase from [Adafruit](https://www.adafruit.com/products/1902) and [PJRC](http://www.pjrc.com/store/smartmatrix_kit.html).

 > ![SmartMatrix Shield](photos/ShieldRef/SmartMatrixShield_V1.png)

-In early production now is the SmartMatrix SD Shield, featuring a microSD connector on board and revisied expansion header.
+The SmartMatrix SD Shield features a microSD connector on board and revisied expansion header.
 The SD Shield is not a replacement for the SmartMatrix Shield, as the new design is more expensive to manufacture and not all users want to use an SD card for storing animations.
 See more details on this new shield here: [SmartMatrix Docs - SD Shield](shield-sd.html)

 > ![SmartMatrix SD](photos/SdAssembly/01-IMG_6149.jpg)